Dr Jill Juergensen

 Biography

 Dr Jill Juergensen is a Lecturer in International Business and Strategy at Surrey Business School.
 Prior to joining Surrey, she was at the London School of Economics (LSE) and later joined Henley Business School, where she wrote her PhD thesis as a scholarship recipient from the Economic and Social Research Council (ESRC).
-Her PhD thesis was awarded the "Pavlos Dimitratos Doctoral Dissertation Award" at the Academy of International Business UK and Ireland Chapter Conference in Glasgow.
+Her PhD thesis was awarded the "Pavlos Dimitratos Doctoral Dissertation Award" at the Academy of International Business UK and Ireland Chapter Conference.

 Beyond her academic contributions, Jill has prior experience in Finance (commodity trading) and Digital Marketing and continues her dialogue with practicing managers from innovative manufacturing firms.
 Originally from Germany, Jill has cultivated a curious and international mindset, having lived across Australia, Belgium, Canada, Germany, Netherlands and UK.